Democratic Republic of Congo | Side

 3

-In a separate pan, heat palm oil and sauté the onion until golden.
-Add garlic and cook for 1 minute.
-Add the dried fish and crumbled stock cube, stirring to combine.
+In another pan, heat palm oil and cook onion until golden.
+Add garlic and fish, then stir into the cassava leaves.

 4